DelphinusLab/zkwasm-book/c2_advance/c1_sketch/README.md

 # Rollup Application Sketch
-We can treat the server code of a constant runing service is has the following code sketh:
+We treat the server code of an application as a constant runing service, which has the following code sketh:
 ```
 pub server() {
     while(true) {